 If you love caramel dipped apples, you’ll love these almost bite-sized, miniature peanut butter caramel dipped apples!
 Using tiny apples, like lady apples, gives you a more manageable caramel apple and less calories, though not any less delicious and enjoyable!
 Easier on the teeth too!

 One of my first childhood cooking memories (by myself) is one I remember as if it happened yesterday.
-It’s crystal clear; every detail engraved into my brain matter like the inscription on the bracelet given to me by my first case of puppy love;
+It’s crystal clear; every detail engraved onto my brain matter like the inscription on the bracelet given to me by my first case of puppy love.

 “I will love you forever – R”

 Hmmm, I guess that means he still loves me, huh? ;D

 I think I was about 4 or 5, and my Mother was resting in bed with a cold.
 I was watching a PBS show called Zoom (OH – 2-1-3-4 – send it to Zoom!), and they had a little cooking segment which I always looked forward to.
 I’m not sure they actually ever cooked anything, but it was food preparation, which was new and exciting to me.
 How to spread peanut butter on apples!
 With a plastic knife, of course.

 I went into the kitchen, grabbed the peanut butter, a plastic knife from a bag in the drawer, a few apples. and pulled a chair (or stool, the one detail that’s a bit fuzzy) to the counter.
 I climbed up and proceeded to ‘host’ my own cooking show, teaching my imaginary audience how to spread peanut butter on sliced apples.

 Recreating my first cooking show and the mess.